Monroe-Woodbury becomes champ in Orange County Mock Trial Tournament

 8. Middletown High School

 The first round of eliminations occurred on Saturday, March 26.
 After the first round of teams were eliminated, Goshen competed against James.
-I O’Neil, and Monroe-Woodbury faced Washingtonville in the semi-finals.
+I O’Neil, and Monroe-Woodbury faced Washingtonville in the semifinals.
 The prevailing teams were Monroe-Woodbury High School and James I. O’Neill High School.

 Monroe-Woodbury defeated O’Neill during the final Orange County Mock Trial competition on Tuesday, March 29.